matthiasprobst/comparison_metrics/README.md

 # Comparison metrics

+**Note**: Under development, very beta!
+Firs release is planned for 07.2022

 This is a small library providing comparison metrics.
 Main motivation is to use such metrics for vector field comparisons in fluid dynamic problems such as comparing computational fluid dynamic simulations (CFD) with particle image velocimetry (PIV)